Age verification

 Consultation

-Your consultation will also include a discussion of the estimated financial implications of having this surgery or surgeries that were discussed with Dr Avery.
+Your consultation will also include discussion of the estimated costs associated with surgery.

 Procedure

-There are several techniques used in breast reduction surgery depending on the existing breast tissue, the need for future breastfeeding and the desired aesthetic outcome.
+There are several techniques used in breast reduction surgery depending on the existing breast tissue, the need for future breastfeeding and the desired outcome.

 These are some of the common surgical techniques used for breast reduction: